ModJuska123/Movie-Store-API-Automation-Testing-Project/README.md

 ## 🎬Movie-Store-API-Automation-Testing-Project🎥

 Welcome to the My Node.js Application!
-This project is designed as a simple Node.js application with implemented GitHub workflow, tests developed in Postman, Newman running a collection.
+This project is designed as a simple application with implemented GitHub workflow, tests developed in Postman and Newman running a collection.
 Below you'll find instructions for setting up and running the project, using Postman for API testing, Newman for automated tests, and details on the GitHub workflow for CI/CD.

 ### 📑Table of Contents
 1. Installation